sbernasek/gram/README.md

-# redundant-regulation
+# Pulse
-Code used to simulate redundant regulation of target genes under varied biosynthesis conditions.
+Code used to simulate pulse response sensitivity to regulatory perturbations under varied biosynthesis conditions.